 Although Medicare originally included only Part A and Part B, expansions to Medicare means that millions of seniors now receive more comprehensive health care coverage today, compared to Medicare coverage on July 1, 1966.

 As recently as 2015, Medicare provided benefits to more than fifty million Americans aged 65 and over.

-Medicare recipients enjoy coverage and benefits that often includes hospital admissions and care, outpatient visits and treatments, specialized medical services and care, skilled nursing and hospice care.
+Medicare recipients enjoy coverage and benefits that often include hospital admissions and care, outpatient visits and treatments, specialized medical services and care, skilled nursing, and hospice care.
 These benefits, as well as prescription drug coverage, require some action on your part.

 You do not automatically start receiving comprehensive Medicare coverage once you turn 65 years of age.
 The Centers for Medicare & Medicaid Services (CMS) reveals that you have to abide by established guidelines for signing up to receive “Premium-free” coverage under Part A, as well as guidelines and regulations established for other Medicare coverage and benefits.

 Medicare does not provide coverage for all health care needs or costs.
 This is true no matter your senior living situation or senior care needs at the time of your initial enrollment as well as future changes made to your benefits.

 The program does not cover services deemed not medically necessary, senior vision exams, eyeglasses or contact lenses, exams for hearing aids, or the cost of hearing aids.
 Medicare also does not cover dental exams, routine dental or oral health care, dental appliances such as partial plates or full dentures for seniors.
 Medicare does not cover cosmetic surgery, except in situations such as after a severe accident where the Medicare recipient needs surgery to repair the face or in case of necessary surgery after receiving severe burns.